 A ménage à trois (French for

 “household of three”) is a domestic arrangement in

 which three people having romantic or sexual relations with each

 A ménage à trois can be either F-F-M or M-M-F. On September 26, 2015, Cosmopolitan Magazine published an article entitled “Why Are So Many Couples Having Threesomes?”
 Part of the answer is a desire for sexual variety.
 It is an enjoyable adjunct to marriage.
 In addition, by its nature, a ménage à trois includes some homosexuality and some adultery.
-Many married couples have no problem with a limited amount of homosexuality and adultery, which they see as spicing up their sex lives.
-A ménage à trois adds pizazz, energy, and vitality to what otherwise would be a habitual routine.
+Many married couples have no problem with a limited amount of homosexuality and adultery, which they see as spicing up their lives.
+A ménage à trois adds pizazz, energy, and vitality to what otherwise would be a repetitive routine.

 If You Can’t Beat Them, Join Them!

 A unknown number of husbands and wives have agreements with their spouses that permit some amount of homosexual sex.
 Reaching an agreement requires compromise.
 There typically are limitations and restrictions.
 Nonetheless, the bisexual spouses are getting something they feel they need, and their marriages are preserved — something both spouses want.

 For the first seven or eight years of marriage,